 Whether you are new to writing or on your way to the next novel, memoir or poetry pamphlet, I offer creative writing workshops to suit you.
 If you cannot find what you are after, do get in touch.
 I also offer one-to-one support.

-Services for writers
+Services for individuals

 • Mentoring